Bulgarian unification: Unification

-International response to the Unification
+International response to unification

-In the years after the signing of the Berlin Treaty, the St. Petersburg government had often expressed its view that the creation of Eastern Rumelia out of Southern Bulgaria was an unnatural division and would be short-lived.
+In the years after the signing of the Berlin treaty, the St. Petersburg government had often expressed its view that the creation of Eastern Rumelia out of southern Bulgaria was an unnatural division and would be short-lived.
 Russia knew that the Unification would undoubtedly come soon and took important measures for its preparation.
 First, Russia exerted successful diplomatic pressure upon the Ottoman Empire constraining it from sending forces into Eastern Rumelia.
-Also, in 1881, in a special protocol, created after the re-establishment of the League of the Three Emperors, it was noted that Austria-Hungary and Germany would show support for a possible union act of the Bulgarians.
+Also, in 1881, in a special protocol, created after the re-establishment of the League of the Three Emperors, it was noted that Austria-Hungary and Germany would show support for a possible union of the Bulgarians.

 Russia

 Following the establishment of the Principality of Bulgaria, the head of Russian temporary administration Alexander Dondukov-Korsakov sought to create the foundations for Russian influence over the new state.
-Upon the ascension of Knyaz Alexander I to the Bulgarian throne, Russia dispatched numerous military officers and consultants to Bulgaria to further its diplomatic goals in the region.
-In 1883, Knyaz Alexander I began removing Russian advisors from their positions in an effort to assert his independence.
-When Bulgarian revolutionaries removed the pro-Russian governor of Eastern Rumelia Gavril Krastevich, Russian Czar Alexander III of Russia became enraged.
-Ordering all Russian advisors to abandon Bulgaria and stripped Knyaz Alexander I of his rank in the Russian military.
+Upon the ascension of Prince Alexander I to the Bulgarian throne, Russia dispatched numerous military officers and consultants to Bulgaria to further its diplomatic goals in the region.
+In 1883, Prince Alexander I began removing Russian advisors from their positions in an effort to assert his independence.
+When Bulgarian revolutionaries removed the pro-Russian governor of Eastern Rumelia Gavril Krastevich, Tsar Alexander III of Russia became enraged, ordering all Russian advisors to abandon Bulgaria and stripped Prince Alexander I of his rank in the Russian military.
 Thus while Russia supported Bulgaria during the Berlin Congress, it was firmly opposed to Bulgarian unification.

 United Kingdom

-In autumn 1885, Knyaz Alexander I met with British Prime Minister Lord Salisbury during an official visit to London.
-Convincing him that the establishment of a Greater Bulgaria was within the interests of the British state.
+In autumn 1885, Prince Alexander I met with British prime minister Lord Salisbury during an official visit to London, convincing him that the establishment of a Greater Bulgaria was within the interests of the British state.
 While Salisbury had fiercely argued for the separation Eastern Rumelia during the Berlin Congress, he then claimed that the circumstances had changed; and the unification was necessary, as it would prevent Russian expansion towards Constantinople.
 The government circles in London initially thought that powerful support by St. Petersburg stood behind the bold Bulgarian act.
 They soon realised the reality of the situation, and after the Russian official position was announced, Great Britain gave its support for the Bulgarian cause, but not until Bulgarian-Ottoman negotiations began.